-A tuition payment option is available to Jefferson College of Health Sciences students.
-This plan is administered through Higher One.
+Tuition payment plan options are available to Jefferson College of Health Sciences students.

 The Higher One tuition pay plan enables students to pay all or part of their expenses in monthly installments without interest.
 The only cost to the student is an enrollment fee for each plan.
 You can enroll for one (1) semester at a time at www.tuitionpay.higherone.com.